anhnguyendepocen/NCCU_StatisticalComputingAndSimulation/README.md

 I will do the same thing twice but in a different languages, one is R and the other is Python.

+Detailed description of the content I will present in Python folder.

 Course Schedule:

 1. Introduction + Random number